 The Executive Officer must approve an entity's auction eligibility before that entity may participate in an auction.

-Only an entity registered into the Cap-and-Trade Program pursuant to section 95830 is eligible for auction participation.
+Only an entity registered into the Cap-and-Invest Program pursuant to section 95830 is eligible for auction participation.

 An entity whose holding account has been revoked or is currently suspended pursuant to section 96011 is not eligible to participate in an auction.
 An individual associated pursuant to sections 95830, 95832, and 95833 with an entity whose holding account has been revoked or is currently suspended pursuant to section 96011 is not eligible to participate in an auction.